SoftUni-Internal/interactive-content/EN/04-Arrays-Advanced/00-Basic-Operations.md

 [slide]
 # Find Values

-The `array.includes()` returns true if the given value is part of the array
+The `array.includes()` returns true if the given value is part of the array.

 ``` js live
 let myArray = ['Peter','George','Mary'];